paulcbogdan/NiChord/README.md

 ### Convenience functions

-For convenience, the function `convert.convert_matrix(matrix)` is provided, which takes a matrix as input and returns two lists corresponding to edges and edge_weights.
+For convenience, the function `convert.convert_matrix(matrix)` is provided, which takes a matrix as input and returns two lists corresponding to `edges` and `edge_weights`.

 ```Python
 from nichord.convert import convert_matrix